FlowFuse/website/src/blog/2024/08/customise-theming-in-your-dashboards.md

 !["Screenshot of Dashboard displaying the logged in user profile at the right side of header"](./images/user-profile.png "Screenshot of Dashboard displaying the logged in user profile at the right side of header"){data-zoomable}
 _Screenshot of Dashboard displaying the logged in user profile at the right side of header_

 In this section, we will add the user profile of the currently logged-in user to the right side of the header.
 Make sure you have installed "@flowfuse/node-red-dashboard-2-user-addon" via the palette manager and enabled [FlowFuse User Authentication](/docs/user/instance-settings/#flowfuse-user-authentication).
-Each message emitted by the Dashboard 2.0 widget will include the logged-in user information under `msg._client.user`.
+Each message emitted by the FlowFuse Dashboard widget will include the logged-in user information under `msg._client.user`.
 Additionally the [setup object](https://dashboard.flowfuse.com/contributing/guides/state-management.html#setup-store) will also contain this information under `setup.socketio.auth.user`.

 1. Drag the ui-template widget onto the canvas.
 2. Select the correct scope for that widget to render.